-I have been very successful in real estate, but not because I was lucky or I am extremely smart.
-I did not become very successful in real estate until 2008 and 2009, even though I became an agent in 2001.
-I have not disclosed this before, but in 2006 I only made $28,000 the entire year!
-I now have 11 rentals properties, 9 active fix and flips and I recently bought a Lamborghini.
+I have been very successful in real estate, but not because I was lucky or extremely smart.
+I became an agent in 2001, but I did not become very successful in real estate until 2008 and 2009.
+I have not disclosed this before, but in 2006, I made only $28,000 the entire year!
+I now have eleven rentals properties and nine active fix and flips and I recently bought a Lamborghini.

-Being successful in real estate or life is not just about knowledge, hard work or luck.
-There are many real estate agents and investors with just as much knowledge as me and who work very hard, who have not been successful.
-I am not trying to brag, but to show people there is more to being successful than knowledge and working hard.
-I follow a plan to help myself be successful that involves many different actions and strategies.
-I have many goals, read self-help books all the time, have many plans and I am constantly trying to improve myself and find better ways to do things.
+Being successful in real estate or life is not just about knowledge, hard work, or luck.
+Many real estate agents and investors have just as much knowledge as I have and work very hard, but are not successful.
+I am not trying to brag, but rather I am showing people there is more to being successful than knowledge and working hard.
+I follow a plan that involves many different actions and strategies to help me to be successful.
+I have many goals and plans, I read self-help books all the time, and I am constantly trying to improve myself and find better ways to do things.

 Sharing my strategies for success in life

-I hear people talk about how goals don’t work, how being positive doesn’t work, how doing what you love will never make you money or that you have to be lucky to be successful.
-I think Brian Tracy has a great attitude towards luck:
+I hear people talk about how goals do not work, how being positive does not work, how doing what you love will never make you money, or that you have to be lucky to be successful.
+I think Brian Tracy has a great attitude towards luck.

-As soon as I started setting goals, making plans according to those goals and taking action, my luck changed and my life changed for the better.
-When I started reading self-help books and taking additional steps to improve myself; my life took off.
-So what about people who have tried to set goals or be positive and it never worked for them?
-I think there is more to being successful than setting a couple of goals, being happy once in a while or reading one self-help book.
-Another great quote from Jim Rhone:
+As soon as I started setting goals, making plans according to those goals, and taking action my luck changed and my life changed for the better.
+When I started reading self-help books and taking additional steps to improve myself, my life took off.

 “Work harder on yourself than you do on your job.”